Not everyone needs life insurance

 I easily have enough liquid cash to cover the cost of a funeral.
 I have a will, which gives directions on how my estate would be divided if I were to die.
 I have given power of attorney to the executor of my estate, meaning they could withdraw the cash needed to give me the fancy casket.
 Hey, I want a comfortable eternity.

-Besides, the chances of me kicking the bucket even in the next decade is pretty slim.
+Besides, the chances of me kicking the bucket even in the next decade are pretty slim.
 Because of that, I’d have a pretty small insurance premium.
-I’d rather pay nothing, and then reevaluate in the future.
+I’d rather pay nothing and then reevaluate in the future.